LetUsFindOut.com

 Riboflavin (B3)

 It helps in getting energy from the digested food.
-It keeps eyes, skin, nails, and hairs healthy and is found in wheat germ, almonds, leafy vegetables, torula yeast.
+It keeps eyes, skin, nails, and hair healthy and is found in wheat germ, almonds, leafy vegetables, torula yeast.

 Thiamin (B1)